-- 26.9 The principal consideration in the Pphasing of all development within the North Springbank ASP should follow shall be the availability of efficient, cost effective, and environmentally responsible utilities. - 26.10 Infill development within the existing country residential areas of the Plan area shall be developed on the basis of connection to onsite private waste water treatment systems, and availability of communal water co-op connections or private water wells. - 26.11 Criteria established in Sections 41 10 and 40 11 of this Plan shall guide servicing for the Future Expansion Area and Urban and Hamlet interface areas.
+- 26.9 Phasing of development within the North Springbank ASP should follow the availability of efficient, cost effective, and environmentally responsible utilities. - 26.10 Infill development within the existing country residential areas of the Plan area shall be developed on the basis of connection to on-site private waste water treatment systems, and availability of communal water co-op connections or private water wells.

+26.11 Criteria established in Sections 10 and 11 of this Plan shall guide servicing for the Future Expansion Area and Urban and Hamlet interface areas.